michaelchughes/michaelchughes.com/content/pages/FrontPage.md

 save_as: index.html

 I am currently a computer science post-doctoral research fellow at Harvard University, under the supervision of
 <a href="http://finale.seas.harvard.edu/">Finale Doshi-Velez</a>.
-We are actively exploring applications of machine learning to personalized medicine.
+We are actively exploring applications of machine learning to clinical medicine, especially combination therapies for mental health disorders and interventions in the Intensive Care Unit (ICU).

 I completed my Ph.D. in computer science at Brown University in May 2016, advised by <a href="http://cs.brown.edu/people/sudderth">Erik Sudderth</a>.
 For my thesis project, I studied large-scale unsupervised clustering problems like organizing every New York Times article from the last 20 years or